A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.

 Typically, the potassium level becomes low because too much is lost from the digestive tract due to vomiting, diarrhea, or excessive laxative use.

-Sometimes too much potassium is excreted in urine, usually because of drugs that cause the kidneys to excrete excess sodium, water, and potassium (diuretics).
+Sometimes too much potassium is excreted in urine, usually because the person is using medications that cause the kidneys to excrete excess sodium, water, and potassium (diuretics).

 In many adrenal disorders, such as Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
 Cushing syndrome usually results from taking... read more , the adrenal glands produce too much aldosterone, a hormone that causes the kidneys to excrete large amounts of potassium.

-Certain drugs (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
-However, these drugs usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.
+Certain medications (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
+However, these medications usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.

 Hypokalemia sometimes occurs with or is caused by a low level of magnesium in the blood (hypomagnesemia Hypomagnesemia (Low Level of Magnesium in the Blood) In hypomagnesemia, the level of magnesium in blood is too low.
 (See also Overview of Electrolytes and Overview of Magnesium's Role in the Body.)
 Magnesium is one of the body's electrolytes,... read more ).